PriyamPritamPanda/Team53_Adobe_InterIIT_13.0/Task2/Inference/README.md

 # Inferencing Finetuned Qwen2-7B-VL-Instruct

-- This folder contains two Jupyter notebooks designed for artifact detection, classification, and explanation in images using the finetuned **Qwen-2 VL 7B Instruct** model.
+- This folder contains two Jupyter notebooks designed for artifact detection, classification, and explanation in images using the finetuned **Qwen-2 VL 7B Instruct** modeat

+- Our Finetuned model can be found at https://www.kaggle.com/datasets/ghatotkachh/qwen7bfinetuned
 ---

 ## **Notebooks Overview**